i-Rony/Yahtzee/README.md

 Sadly, they didn’t get their full house.
 They could score this as:

 Twos: 	for 6 points
-Threes for 3 points
+Threes: for 3 points
 Sixes: 	for 6 points
 Three of Kind: (twos) for 15 points
 Chance: for 15 points
 Any other category they claimed on this round would score 0.